TendaiPhikiso/DataCleaning/README.md

 ###

 # Project Structure

+• Applied advanced SQL queries to standardise date formats, populate missing values, and enhance the overall cleanliness of the Nashville Housing dataset.

+• Employed SQL functions such as ’SUBSTRING’ and ’PARSENAME’ to efficiently parse and split address fields, improving data structure.

+• Utilised Common Table Expressions (CTEs) to identify and remove duplicate records, showcasing strong database management skills.
+Streamlined the dataset by removing unused columns for enhanced usability.

 ### (1) Date Standardization:
 Added a new column, SaleDateConverted, and updated it with the correct date format.